 Complaints may also concern events or behavior believed to be inappropriate.
 Such complaints will be suitably investigated while ensuring confidentiality.

-It is possible to contact the the Delegate for Quality at the Department, prof. Lucia Poggi for complaints and suggestions
+It is possible to contact the Delegate for Quality at the Department, prof. Giovanni Provenzano for complaints and suggestions

-There are also the following guarantee bodies at University level:
+There are also the following guarantee bodies at the University level:

 - The Student Rights Liason Officer, a university contact responsible for students, as well as for their relations with teachers and technical-administrative staff;